 "C" work is marked by timely completion of the assignment, demonstrating a solid grasp of the material.
 "C" is the standard grade and all assignments are made with this in mind.
-Assume that fulfilling all aspects of the assignment well will result in a C. If you are looking for a grade higher than this, you will have to grading standards go beyond the minimum requirements outlined in the assignment.
-(Please note, that "going beyond" the minimum does NOT generally entail things like fancy cover sheets, colored fonts, or exceeding the assigned length of the assignment.
+Assume that fulfilling all aspects of the assignment well will result in a C. If you are looking for a grade higher than this, you will have grading standards to go beyond the minimum requirements outlined in the assignment.
+(Please note, that "going beyond" the minimum does NOT generally entail things like fancy design or exceeding the assigned length of the assignment.
 "Going beyond" almost always applies to the conceptual concerns of the course, fine tuning clarity of expression, etc.)